 The Supplies You Will Need:

-- Ribbon – lots and lots of ribbon
+- Ribbon - lots and lots of ribbons

 How To Make a Ribbon Wreath

 I found that if I did the wide width ribbons first and then came back with the thinner ones to fill it in, it worked best for me.
-Don’t forget to make an extra long one so that you can hang your wreath.
-Total time to make this was about an hour and half, granted I was chatting and crafting so it may take longer or quicker depending on how much you chat!
+Don't forget to make an extra-long one so that you can hang your wreath.
+The whole time to make this was about an hour and a half, granted I was chatting and crafting so it may take longer or quicker depending on how much you chat!